Financial Aid Services

 150% Subsidized Loan Limit: A new or first-time borrower is no longer eligible to receive additional Direct Subsidized Loans if the period during which the borrower has received such loans meets or exceeds 150 percent of the published length of the program in which the borrower is currently enrolled.
 These borrowers may still receive Direct Unsubsidized Loans for which they are otherwise eligible.
 As the criteria to qualify for the different financial aid programs can vary widely, all students who have a financial need are strongly encouraged to apply.
 Effective July 1, 2021, the SULA regulations no longer apply to subsidized loans first disbursed on or after July 1, 2021.

-It is also recognized that there may be unusual circumstances that the financial aid application material does not capture which impacts your ability to attend college.
-Students may submit an Unusual Circumstance form or Dependency Override Request form to explain those situations to be considered in reviewing their financial aid eligibility.
+It is also recognized that there may be unusual or special circumstances that the financial aid application material does not capture which may impact your ability to attend college.
+Students may submit an Unusual or Special Circumstance form to explain those situations to be considered in reviewing their financial aid eligibility.
 Additional documentation is required.
-For detailed information regarding specific assistance programs, students should contact the Financial Aid Office, Building 9-109.
+For detailed information regarding specific assistance programs, students should contact the Financial Aid Office, Building 9.

 Federal Regulation: Return of Title IV Funds

-A student who receives Federal grant and/or Direct Loan funds and withdraws from all classes prior to completing more than 60% of the semester, will be required to pay back a portion of the grant funds to the federal government.
+A student who receives Title IV funds (such as Pell Grant and Direct Student Loans) and withdraws from all classes prior to completing more than 60% of the semester, will be required to pay back a portion of the grant funds to the federal government.
 Students who owe Return of Title IV funds are ineligible to receive additional federal financial assistance from any college or university until satisfactory repayment arrangements have been made.
 Students receiving federal financial aid who plan to withdraw should notify the Admissions and Records Office and Financial Aid Office immediately.
+In addition, students who do not pass any of their courses (unearned failing grades) are subject to R2T4.

 Federal Regulation: Satisfactory Academic Progress